SFDO-Tooling/CumulusCI/docs/robot_new.rst

 The ``get fake data`` keyword comes with the Faker library that's installed with CumulusCI, and saves you from hard-coding test data for Robot tests. ``Get fake data`` does much more than just return random strings; it generates strings in an appropriate format.
 You can ask it for a name, address, date, phone number, credit card number, and so on, and get back properly formatted data.

-For example, let's modify the ``create_contact.robot`` test case to generate a fake name.
+For example, let's modify the ``new_contact_record.robot`` test case to generate a fake name.
 Because the new ``Contact`` name is randomly generated in this updated example, you can't hard-code an assertion on the name of the created ``Contact`` to verify the name.
 Instead, for illustrative purposes, this test logs the ``Contact`` name in the test's ``log.html`` file.

 .. code-block:: robotframework